MicrosoftDocs/sql-docs/docs/reporting-services/custom-assemblies/how-to-debug-custom-assemblies.md

   - "troubleshooting [Reporting Services], custom assemblies"
 ---
 # How to: Debug custom assemblies
   The [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[dnprdnshort](../../includes/dnprdnshort-md.md)] provides several debugging tools that can help you analyze your custom assembly code and locate errors in it.
-The best tool to use will depend on what you are trying to accomplish.
+The best tool to use depends on what you are trying to accomplish.
 This example uses [!INCLUDE[vsprvs2008](../../includes/vsprvs2008-md.md)].

  The recommended way to design, develop, and test custom assemblies for [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] is to create a solution that contains both your test reports and your custom assembly.